How to reduce plastic waste and pollution in your everyday life

 Drink tea?
 Try loose leaf

-Many tea bags are made of bleached paper, nylon and could release microplastics and nanoplastics into your cup of tea.
+Many tea bags are made of bleached paper and/or nylon that could release microplastics and nanoplastics into your cup of tea.

 Try this: